Q: I’ve never done Pilates before, what should I know?

 Q: How much time do I have to use the classes I purchase?

 Our regular priced drop-in and packages of classes can be used within 12 months from the purchase date.
-Our discounted intro packs of two classes or sessions for new clients must be used within 1 month of purchase.
+Our discounted intro packs for new clients must be used within 1 month of purchase.
 Classes in our monthly memberships must be used within 1 month from the purchase and renewal date, and do not rollover.
 The purchase policy is always noted on your purchase page and receipt.

 Q: Do I need to be in shape to do Pilates?